 Casey has an established gambling industry.
 While gaming venues provide opportunities for entertainment, recreation, employment and socialising, Council recognises that gaming can cause financial and social harm.
 It is important to achieve a balance of lifestyle choices for the community.
+[NEW: Electronic Gaming Machine strategy (EGMS) pg 7 & 10]

-- Discourage the further growth of gaming in vulnerable communities especially those with below average SEIFA scores. - Promote alternative forms of recreational activities in Casey, including entertainment opportunities that support the growth of the night-time economies and provide a choice of activities. - Discourage gaming machines from locating in strip shopping centres.
+- Discourage the further growth of gaming in vulnerable communities especially those with below average SEIFA scores.
+[NEW: EGMS pg 9] - Promote alternative forms of recreational activities in Casey, including entertainment opportunities that support the growth of the night-time economies and provide a choice of activities.
+[NEW: EGMS pg 9 & 10] - Discourage gaming machines from locating in strip shopping centres.
+[52.28 + EGMS]

-02.04 Strategic Strategic framework plans
+02.04 Strategic framework plans